Mourgona sp. #4

-Mourgona sp. #4 is known from several animals found at a moderately protected site at a depth of 1-4 m (3-15 ft).
+Mourgona sp. #4 is known from several animals found at a moderately protected to moderately exposed sites at a depth of 1-4 m (3-15 ft).

 Unlike in M. sp, #1, the mature animals were found in the open during the day and one became quiescent in a dish at night suggesting diurnal behavior.

 Like M. sp. #1, it may contract its